Children's Consultation and Participation

-The local authority seeks to consider identity, diversity, culture, sexual orientation, language, disability, delayed speech, low confidence and trust in all its interactions with both children and adults.
+The council seeks to consider identity, diversity, culture, sexual orientation, disability, low confidence, trust and speech, language and communication needs in all its interactions with both children and adults.

 Much has been written on the benefits of and barriers to participation in matters that affect them.
 In brief the benefits for children and young people are:

 - Having a safe space to reflect on the events that have brought them into contact with social care;

 - The opportunity to give their version of what has happened to them and to say what they would like to happen in the future;

 - The sense of empowerment that comes from being listened to and seeing what one has said making a difference to what happens;